This post may contain affiliate links. Please read my disclosure policy.

 The white chocolate chips also get slightly melted against the warm granola, which helps coat all the bites even after it’s cooled.

-A few notes on this cranberry white chocolate granola:
+Notes on cranberry white chocolate granola:

 - I use 1/2 cup of chopped pecans for this recipe.
 You can substitute walnuts if you’d rather.
 And if you like a really nutty granola, feel free to increase it to 3/4 cup or a full cup.